ortonomy/ortonomy.github.io/_sections/portfolio.md

   alt9="speaking task teacher grading III"
 %}

-Students are asked to spontaneoulsy produce language they've been learning and teachers listen to the productio giving grades and specific feedback on their errors and areas for improvement.
+Students are asked to spontaneoulsy produce language they've been learning and teachers listen to the submitted audios giving grades and specific feedback on their errors and areas for improvement.

 <div class="content-title-sub"><span class="content-title-decorator"></span><i class="fa fa-pencil"></i><span class="content-title-decorator"></span></div>

-**Centre of innovation:** as a product designer I was also part of a cross-functional to bring practice and examination of reading and writing onto the mobile platform.
-A real challenge given the affordance and constraints of mobile devices.
+**Centre of innovation:** as a product designer I was also part of a cross-functional team which innovated to breath life into the practice and examination of reading and writing on our iOS and Android apps.
+We achieved some elegant solutions using the affordances of touch devices.

 {%
   include portfolio_images_2_by_3.html